-18.1.5 Fault Brake
+17.1.5 Fault Brake

 The Fault Brake function is usually implemented in conjunction with an enhanced PWM circuit.
 It rules as a fault detection input to protect the motor system from damage.
 Fault Brake pin input (FB) is valid when FBINEN (PWMCON1.3) is set.
 When Fault Brake is asserted PWM signals will be individually overwritten by FBD corresponding bits.
 PWMRUN (PWMCON0.7) will also be automatically cleared by hardware to stop PWM generating.
-The PWM 12-bit counter will also be reset as 000H.
+The PWM 16-bit counter will also be reset as 0000H.
 A indicating flag FBF will be set by hardware to assert a Fault Brake interrupt if enabled.
 FBD data output remains even after the FBF is cleared by software.
 User should resume the PWM output only by setting PWMRUN again.
 Meanwhile the Fault Brake state will be released and PWM waveform outputs on pins as usual.
 Fault Brake input has a polarity selection by FBINLS (FBD.6) bit.
-Note that the Fault Brake signal feed in FB pin should be longer than eight-system-clock time for FB pin input has a permanent $8/F{SYS}$ de-bouncing, which avoids fake Fault Brake event by input noise.
+Note that the Fault Brake signal feed in FB pin should be longer than eight-system-clock time for FB pin input has a permanent 8/F{SYS} de-bouncing, which avoids fake Fault Brake event by input noise.
 The other path to trigger a Fault Brake event is the ADC compare event.
 It asserts the Fault Brake behavior just the same as FB pin input.
-See 19.1.3 "ADC Conversion Result Comparator" on 134.
-Note that PWM6 and PWM7 do not have Fault Brake data setting.
-PWM6 and PWM7 output states keep unchanged on the moment of a Fault Brake event occurrence.
-User should take care of its output state via software if PWM6 and PWM7 constant outputs violate the hardware system.
+See Sector 18.1.3 "ADC Conversion Result Comparator" on page 198.

-Figure 18.6.
+Figure 17.6.
 Fault Brake Function Block Diagram

 7 6 5 4 3 2 1 0

-PWMM OD[1:0] GP PWMTYP FBINEN PWMDIV[2:0]
+PWMMOD[1:0] GP PWMTYP FBINEN PWMDIV[2:0]

 R/ W R/W R/W R/W R/W